gatsbyjs/gatsby/docs/tutorial/ecommerce-tutorial/index.md

   - [Advanced: Import SKUs via source plugin](#advanced-import-skus-via-source-plugin)
 - [Testing Payments](#testing-payments)

-In this advanced tutorial, you’ll learn how to use Gatsby to build the UI for a basic e-commerce site that can accept payments, with [Stripe](https://stripe.com) as the backend for processing payments.
+In this advanced tutorial, you'll learn how to use Gatsby to build the UI for a basic e-commerce site that can accept payments, with [Stripe](https://stripe.com) as the backend for processing payments.

 ## Why use Gatsby for an e-commerce site?